 Statute of Limitations

 The statute of limitations determines the amount of time a victim has to file a lawsuit after a mesothelioma diagnosis.
 Each state has its own statute of limitations.
-On average, the statute of limitations is only about three years.
-It is essential to begin the lawsuit process soon after a mesothelioma diagnosis.
+On average, the statute of limitations is only about two to three years after diagnosis.
+Subsequently, it is essential to begin the lawsuit process soon after a mesothelioma diagnosis.

 The health of the plaintiff significantly influences the length of the lawsuit.
 It can take several months or longer to resolve mesothelioma lawsuits.
 However, a patient in poor health may have the process expedited, or rushed.
 Personal injury lawsuits usually end in a settlement without going to court.

-Next, the plaintiff’s and defendant’s lawyers put the case together with the collected evidence.
+Next, the plaintiff’s and defendant’s lawyers put their respective cases together with the collected evidence.
 The defendant typically offers a settlement to avoid going to trial.
-The victim’s attorney will negotiate on behalf of them.
-You can decide whether to take the offer or go to trial.
+The victim’s attorney will negotiate on their behalf.
+Then, you can decide whether to take the offer or go to court.

 If the case goes to court, the defendant may decide to file an appeal, resulting in the delay of payments from the award.
 If the appeal is successful, rewards may be reduced or taken away.
-Victims receive payments if the motion is denied.
+Victims then generally receive payments only if the motion is denied.

 Asbestos Trust Funds

-Asbestos claims started to overwhelm companies that mined or manufactured asbestos.
-Eventually, many of these companies filed for Chapter 11 bankruptcy, protecting them from mesothelioma lawsuits.
+In a short time, asbestos claims started to overwhelm companies that mined or manufactured the mineral.
+Eventually, many of these companies filed for Chapter 11 bankruptcy, protecting them from further litigation.

-The bankrupt companies usually have to establish asbestos trust funds to compensate for current and future claims.
-The funds are set up by bankruptcy courts, and the timeline for filing a claim against them is determined case-by-case, because federal law regulates the trust funds.
-Further, each states’ statute of limitations does not apply to trust fund claims, allowing mesothelioma patients and families to file claims against multiple asbestos companies.
+Usually, bankrupt companies establish asbestos trust funds to compensate current and future claims.
+The funds are set up by bankruptcy courts and the timeline for filing a claim against them is determined case-by-case (as federal law regulates trust funds).
+Further, each state’s statute of limitations does not apply to trust fund claims, allowing mesothelioma patients and families to file claims against multiple asbestos companies.

 Asbestos trust funds are becoming increasingly common in the compensation of asbestos-related injuries and amount to more than $37 million.
-However, victims are often awarded different amounts from each other and are likely to receive less than what they need to cover medical costs and other damages.
+Nonetheless, victims are normally awarded different amounts and are likely to receive less than what they need to cover medical costs and other damages.

 Veterans and Personal Injury Lawsuits

 Veterans of the U.S. military can receive Department of Veterans Affairs (VA) benefits and are eligible to seek compensation through a personal injury lawsuit.
-When a veteran files a personal injury claim, VA benefits aren’t.
+When a veteran files a personal injury claim, VA benefits are not affected.

 Veterans who file a personal injury claim are not suing the U.S. government.
-Instead, claims filed by veterans seek compensation from the companies that used and manufactured asbestos or asbestos-containing products found in military buildings and vehicles.
+Instead, claims filed by veterans seek compensation from the companies that used asbestos in their products.